linkerd/website/linkerd.io/content/2/tasks/using-psp.md

 +++
 title = "Using PSP"
-description = "Using Linkerd with pod security policy"
+description = "Use Linkerd with a pod security policy enabled."
 +++

 The Linkerd control plane comes with its own minimally privileged